alanlivio/alanlivio.github.io/content/_index.md

           date_start: '2016-10-01'
           date_end: '2021-01-30'
           description: |2-
-            - Co-supervised undergrad and MSc students.
+            - Co-supervised undergrad and M.Sc. students.
             - VideoMR project, funded by Microsoft & RNP to detect inappropriate content in video scenes;
             - AML (Anti-Money Laundry) project, funded by BTG Bank, to detect financial transactions risk and anomaly detection.
             - GT-RAP project, funded by RNP, to develop a blockchain-based system for academic certificates.